-- · Advisory forum and expert group on HBV and HCV at ECDC. - · Patient and Consumer Working Party and Pharmacovigilance Risk Assessment Committee at EMA. - · Policy and public health committee and Taskforce on liver cancer at EASL. - · Advisory Forum Civil Society Forum at HERA. - Expert group on HIV, TB, and hepatitis at WHO. - · Expert board at VHPB.
+- · Advisory forum and expert group on HBV and HCV at ECDC. - · Patient and Consumer Working Party and Pharmacovigilance Risk Assessment Committee at EMA. - · Advisory Forum Civil Society Forum at HERA. - · Expert group on HIV, TB, and hepatitis at WHO. - · Expert board at VHPB. - HTA Stakeholder Network at DG SANTE. - Advisory Council for Europe, Middle East & Africa (ACEMEA) in the framework of the Drug Information Association (DIA).